 Some examples of Lyle's work are shown below.

 Gamlastan, Swedish Doors to the Past, 26.5"x36", hooked in 2007.
 Appeared in Celebrations XIX.
-Lyle and husband Dennis vacationed in Sweden with our friends.
-We loved the doors in the old part of Stockholm called Gamia Stan.
+Lyle and husband Dennis vacationed in Sweden with their friends.
+They loved the doors in the old part of Stockholm called Gamia Stan.
 The rug was designed from photos of the doors.
 The center block is the entrace to Gamla Stan, through the stone walls.
 The pattern was drawn directon on the linen and hooked in 2 and 3 cuts.